Osiris-Team/Osiris-Team/README.md

 1. **Communication Challenges:** Managing remote freelancers can be challenging, especially if they are in different time zones or speak different languages.
 Effective communication is crucial.
     - I speak multiple languages and there are multiple ways of communication depending on the selected rate.
 </details>

+# Workflow
+- The initial consulting is free.
+Please try to be as specific and clear as possible.
+I will answer all your questions and explain why something can/can't be done.
+1 free online meeting of 15 minutes is possible.
+- You will get updates regarding the progress, after every 8 hours of work.
+- The code will be uploaded to GitHub under a private repository where only you and I have access.
+This allows us to track all code changes.
+- I will work on something until it is finished, or your budget limit is hit, thus tell me your preferred and max budgets.

 </details>